assamite/TwatBot/README.rst

 	http://127.0.0.1:8000/tweets

-Although nothing is tweeted yet, but the functionality is in place.
+Although nothing is tweeted yet, but the functionality is in place (and one flag set away from tweeting).
 The url generates one tweet for one random everycolorbot color / refresh.
 As you can see, it is just a dummy template still.